 Symptoms of rosacea

-Rosacea is more than a simply cosmetic concern.
-It has many different combinations of symptoms.
-For most people with rosacea, the condition is usually lifelong, and symptoms will come and go over many years.
-Treatments are usually effective for months to years, but constant attention to skin care is necessary and occasional maintenance treatment is required to control symptoms.
+Rosacea is more than simply a cosmetic concern.
+Rosacea has many different combinations of symptoms.
+For most people with rosacea, the facial skin condition is usually lifelong, and symptoms will come and go over many years, requiring repeated skin care treatments.
+There currently isn't a cure for rosacea, but treatments can be an effective way to relieve symptoms.
+Treatments are usually effective for months to years, but constant attention to skin care is necessary and occasional maintenance treatment is required to control rosacea symptoms.

 Symptoms of rosacea include: